Tomato: Health Benefits - Myths & Facts

 In Italy, it is used to cure scorpion and other insect bites.
 Here, people use tomato fruit as a caustic.

-Do you know interesting facts about tomato, if not check your I.Q. by appearing in this quiz
+Do you know interesting facts about tomato, if not check your I.Q. by appearing in this quizview quiz statistics

 Fresh tomato fruit is used for different purposes in several other countries.
 In Mexico, it is used externally as febrifuge whereas in Philippines, the fresh fruit is used to treat edema by pregnant women.